A parameterization of anisotropic Gaussian fields with penalized complexity priors: An application to rainfall data

 where $y_i$ is the total annual precipitation at location $\bm{x}_i$, $h_i$ is the altitude at location $\bm{x}_i$, $u(\bm{x}_i)$ is a spatially correlated random effect, and $\bm{\varepsilon}\sim \Nn(\bm{0},\sigma_{\bm{\varepsilon}}^2\bm{I})$ is a noise term.
 In the articles above, $u$ was modeled using a non-stationary Matérn process

-The non-stationarity $\kappa^2(\bm{x}),\sigma_u(\bm{x})$ was parameterized by a log-linear model with covariates elevation and gradient of elevation and, in \cite{Simpson2014PenalisingMC}, priors motivated through the PC prior approach were constructed for these extra parameters.
+and the non-stationarity $\kappa^2(\bm{x}),\sigma_u(\bm{x})$ was parameterized by a log-linear model with covariates elevation and gradient of elevation. \citet{Simpson2014PenalisingMC} then built PC priors for these extra parameters.

-We will only study the stationary anisotropic setting where $u| \bm{\theta }$ is a solution to \eqref{SPDE2D} with spatially constant parameters.
+This analysis focuses on the stationary anisotropic setting where $u| \bm{\theta }$ is a solution to \eqref{SPDE2D} with spatially constant parameters.
 By incorporating $\bm{\beta }:=(\beta _0,\beta _1)$ into $\bm{u}$, our linear model \eqref{height model} fits into the framework of \Cref{simulation section}, where now

 take the place of $\bm{A}, \bm{u}$ in \eqref{obs}.
 We will consider

 independent from $\bm{u}, \bm{\theta }$ and where we set the precision parameter to be $\tau_{\bm{\beta }}= 10^{-4}$.